AndrewBanks10/simpler-redux/README.md

 `registerSimplerRedux(reduxStore[, rootReducersObject[, preloadedState[, options]]])` - Wrap this around your redux `createStore` call.
 It returns an enhanced reduxStore object with the redux store as its prototype.
 **Parameters**
 `reduxStore` - The redux store that is returned by createStore.
 `rootReducersObject` - If you want to use dynamic reducer loading, specify this object parameter.
 Note that this is not the combineReducers object but the actual reducers object.
 If this is a new project, it is recommended that you use dynamic reducer loading exclusively.
-Then specifify this as the empty object {}.
-With dynamic reducer loading, in your simpler-redux MVC mode code, specify `export const isDynamicReducer = true`.
-Then simpler-redux will automatically build your reducer and also load it when the component is constructed.
+Then specifify this as the empty object {} and simpler-redux will automatically build your reducer and also load it when the component is constructed.
 Therefore, simpler-redux automatically supports react loadables without any code rewrites.
 `preloadedState`- If you specify the `rootReducersObject` and have state to preload then you must specify it in this parameter.
-`options`
-- isDynamicReducer - Default to dynamic reducer loading for react components so that you do not have to specify isDynamicReducer in each component module.

 **Return Value**
 A simpler redux store.
 Add this as a store prop to the react-redux Provider element.